What is Plasma Cutting

 PRIMEWELD Premium & Rugged 50A Air Inverter Plasma Cutter Automatic Dual Voltage 110/220VAC 1/2" Clean Cut Portable :

 Many homeowners are searching for a plasma cutter that enables them to move from one project to the other as they complete their cutting projects.
 This luxury calls for a genuinely portable plasma cutter.

 One of such options is the PRIMEWELD Premium & Rugged 50A Air Inverter Plasma Cutter.

 It is the right choice for cutting a wide range of metals such as alloy steel, stainless steel, Aluminum, and copper with precision.
 If you have limited outlets, you don’t have to mind as you can choose between 110 V and 220 V.

 - A dual voltage of 110 to 220 V

 - The maximum cut thickness of ½.”

 - Plasma cutting torch(included)

-The cheap plasma cutter has been designed to handle simple home projects as well as construction and industrial uses.
+The cheap and effective plasma cutter is designed to handle simple home projects as well as construction and industrial uses.